 - Sprinkle the sage and poultry seasoning over the above mixture and toss it all together again.

-- Now add the salt and pepper to taste.
+- Add the salt and pepper to taste.
 I just sprinkle the salt and pepper until I think it is the right amount.
 Go easy on the salt because several of the ingredients already have salt in them.

-- Pour into a 9″ x13″ well greased (yes, of course, I used a cooking spray) baking dish.
-Bake for about 45 minutes until the dressing is firmly set.
-Do not over-cook–it should just be a lovely light golden color.
+- Pour into a 9″ x13″ well buttered baking dish (cooking spray is fine).
+Bake, uncovered, for about 45 minutes until the dressing is firmly set.
+Do not over-cook; it should just be a lovely light golden color.